This report is filled with fictional sample content to show you the depth of detail you can get from a fully upgraded mydiscprofile report.

 Here's a selection of 'Style Keynotes' that highlight various important features of your personal style:

 You strongly value your relationships with those around you.
-You're concerned for others' feelings, and you'll do your best to avoid causing offence or discomfort.
+You're concerned for others' feelings, and you'll do your best to avoid causing offense or discomfort.
 You're also an outgoing type of person, and you'll be ready to demonstrate your concern through direct action when it's practical to do so.

 Values are an important feature of any personality, and you can find out more about your particular set of values in the 'Core Values' section later in this report.